 The Camp Starview Trail is a 2-mile, moderate to difficult hike.
 The trail surface is grass, dirt, and gravel.
 It goes through ravines and over steep hills.
 It is only open to groups renting the Youth Camp.

 Shelters at Slate Run Metro Park

-Both shelters at Slate Run Metro Park are free to use and are a first come first served basis.
+Both shelters at Slate Run Metro Park are free to use and are on a first come first served basis.

 Natural Play Area at Slate Run Metro Park

-There is a 7 acre natural play area at Slate Run Metro Park.
+There is a 7-acre natural play area at Slate Run Metro Park.
 It is a wooded hillside with a creek.
 Families can explore and have fun in the outdoors with natural play.
 You can access this natural play area from the Shady Grove Picnic Area.
 Simply walk past the observation deck on the Five Oaks Trail and head to the bottom of the hill.

 Slate Run Farm

 One of the biggest draws to Slate Run Metro Park is the Slate Run Historical Farm.
 Visitors can be transported back in time to the 1880s era.
 They can see what a working historical farm looks like.
 The farm staff are volunteers.

 Visitors to Slate Run Historical Farm can interact with the animals and learn about life and work on the farm.
 The volunteers there dress in period clothing to keep the feel of the 1880s farm.